Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Microinverters as a Safety Solution

 Arc faults are a major concern in solar systems.
-The wiring in high voltage DC systems runs from the solar panels on the roof down to the inverters.
+The wiring in DC systems runs from the solar panels on the roof down to the inverters.
 This makes them difficult to shut down in an emergency, increasing the risk of a sustained fire.

 There are still 600 – 1,000 volts in the cable coming down from the roof.